 Employees are victims because they are prone to selecting easy-to-guess, frequently used passwords and more.
 For instance, companies do not enforce additional security measures like 2-step authentication.
 By compromising these servers, attackers can then gain access to your company’s infrastructure, and even impersonate employees through phishing attacks and ransomware attacks.

-Making sure that employees have secure passwords, and update them every 90-days can help to keep remote login servers protected.
+Making sure that employees have secure passwords, and updating them every 90-days can help to keep remote login servers protected.
 Here are 5 helpful hints for employees when creating passwords: